Espíritu (wrestler)

-Espíritu / Dark Espíritu (Spanish for "Spirit") (born December 9, 1975) is a Mexican Luchador (professional wrestler) who's most well known for working as a heel (bad guy, referred to as Rudó in Spanish) character in Antonio Peña (AAA).
+Espíritu / Dark Espíritu (Spanish for "Spirit") (born December 9, 1975) is a Mexican Luchador (professional wrestler) who's most well known for working as a heel (bad guy, referred to as Rudó in Spanish) character in Lucha Libre AAA Worldwide (AAA).
 Espíritu was original a member of the stable Los Vatos Locos, replacing Charly Manson when he left to form The Black Family in mid-2001.
 In November 2005 the Black Family asked Espíritu to join their group as they became part of La Secta Cibernética.
 Espíritu switched to the Black Family but parted amicably with the other Vatos Locos and at times teams with his old teammates Picudo, Nygma and Silver Cat.
 When La Secta became La Secta del Mesías Espíritu adopted the darker more "gothic" look that came with the shift in name.

 The unmasked AAA wrestler Espíritu should not be confused with the masked wrestler who works for Paragon Pro Wrestling.

 Professional wrestling career

-Espíritu made his debt on May 10, 1993 after learning the trade from Bobby Lee and Herculés León.
+Espíritu made his debut on May 10, 1993 after learning the trade from Bobby Lee and Herculés León.
 Espíritu worked for years on the Mexican independent circuit until he began working for Lucha Libre AAA Worldwide (AAA) in the mid to late 90s.